barbarosbecet/py-comdirect-dl-postbox/README.md

 ## comdirect-dl-postbox

 This is a simple python script to download your entire comdirect bank Postbox through comdirect API.
-Details of comdirect API documentation is on [here](https://developer.comdirect.de/).
+Details of comdirect API documentation can be found [here](https://developer.comdirect.de/).

 Use at your own risk!
-I can't be held responsible from any charges to your account.
+I can't be held responsible from any damage, theft or charges to your account.

-Be warned, that there are potential cases that your account might get charged:
+Be warned, that there are potential cases that your account might incur charges from comdirect bank.
+Some examples are:
-- mTAN 2FA per sent SMS
+- mobileTAN, per sent SMS
-- Online Banking access being blocked
-- maybe more...
+- Online banking access getting blocked, after requesting too many or entering too many TANs
+- could be more as comdirect AGB (Terms) change

+All these potential charges are the responsibility of the user, account owner or user of this piece of software.

 ## Usage